mvmd-org/mvmd-site/docs/implementation/assets.md

 }
 ```

-### Storage Strategy Options
+### 2. Add Storage and Delivery Information

-Include information about how your asset is stored and accessed.
-For detailed implementation patterns, see the [Schema.org](../namespaces/schema-org.md) namespace documentation.
+Include details about how your asset is stored and accessed:

 ```json
 {